 Chocolate Peanut Butter Balls are a favorite treat during the holidays, but they can be time-consuming!
-There may be fifty ways to leave your lover, but there’s only a few ways to make the perfect chocolate covered peanut butter balls recipe.
+There may be fifty ways to leave your lover, but there are only a few ways to make the perfect chocolate covered peanut butter balls recipe.
 To make sure you’re doing it right, here’s my How to Make Peanut Butter Balls Dipped in Chocolate guide!

-I have liked the combination peanut butter and dark chocolate for a good long while now.
+I have liked the combination of peanut butter and dark chocolate for a good long while now.
 This is probably not a big surprise to anyone.
-And so when I first started finding my way to the kitchen, making a chocolate covered peanut butter ball recipe was definitely high on my list.
+And so when I first started finding my way to the kitchen, making a chocolate-covered peanut butter ball recipe was definitely high on my list.

 They seem like they would be easy to make.
 But it didn’t take long before I realized that there are some complexities involved.
-What’s the right ration of peanut butter?
+What’s the right ratio of peanut butter?
 What kind of chocolate should I use?
 What can I add to the chocolate to make it the right consistency for dipping?

 How to Make Peanut Butter Balls

 First, let’s discuss the peanut butter.
 There are several ways to achieve a sweet peanut butter filling.
 I began by simply adding powdered sugar.
 It works and it creates a nice, creamy center.

 Vegan Peanut Butter Balls — made with peanut butter and powdered sugar.
 This is a straight-forward recipe that leads to a creamy, smooth peanut butter center.
 It can get a bit messy, but as long as you keep the plain peanut butter balls refrigerated before rolling, it’s all good.

 Naturally Sweetened Peanut Butter Balls — Today’s recipe features a peanut butter filling sweetened with figs. I happen to love the flavor of figs and peanut butter together, especially when it’s coated in chocolate.
 However, you can substitute dates too.